 - 1 teaspoon garlic powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon cream of tartar
+- ¼ teaspoon cream of tartar

 - 1 teaspoon Italian Seasoning Blend

-- 1 teaspoon parsley
+- 1 teaspoon dried parsley

-- 3/4 cup mozzarella cheese
+- ¾ cup mozzarella cheese about 84 grams

-Place all ingredients except mozzarella cheese into a food processor.
+- Place all ingredients except mozzarella cheese into a food processor.

-Process until there are no more lumps.
+- Process until there are no more lumps.

-Fold in mozzarella cheese.
+- Fold in mozzarella cheese.

-Slice into strips for bread sticks.
+- Slice into strips for bread sticks.
 For pizza, top with sauce and toppings then bake at 350 F for about 12 minutes.